ylabonte/dd-consumer/README.md

 A simple `GET` request to the same route gives a brief status of all known downloads (current and history).

-For an appropriate Chrome browser extension which is capable of delegating downloads from your browser to your instance of the ddc see: https://github.com/ylabonte/dd-chrome-extension
+For a corresponding Chrome browser extension which is capable of delegating downloads from your browser to your instance of the ddc see: https://github.com/ylabonte/dd-chrome-extension